Resume and Cover Letter in a Cold Email

 Conclusion: Crafting Effective Cold Emails

-When deciding whether to attach your Resume and cover letter in a cold email to a recruiter, the answer always depends on the nature of your outreach.
-As we discussed, there are pros and cons to attaching these documents.
-The decision depends on your email objective or your relationship with the recruiter.
+During the process of deciding whether to include your Resume and cover letter with a cold email to a recruiter, the answer is always in the nature of your outreach.
+As we have talked, these documents may have their advantages and disadvantages to attach.
+This will be determined by your email goal or your connection with the recruiter.

 Perhaps sending your Resume on request is a more polite hack.
 It’s often viewed positively to offer to send it if recruiters are interested, rather than attaching random files.